uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 ### Improving the API introspection

-These areas of the introspection must be implemented:
+These areas of the introspection must be addressed:

 #### Error code for non-existing method/signature
-When calling a non-existing method/signature combination, the API reports a fault with code `-1`.
+Currently, when calling a non-existing method/signature combination, the API reports a fault with code `-1`.
 As of time of writing this document, this error code is used to signal other faults too (see the the `CustomInfoHandler.java` file).

 This needs to be solved by:
 - visiting the current occurences of `-1` fault code in the existing handlers